VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 Neoplasia shows milder overdispersion, while malignancy is often extremely overdispersed (e.g., when using the full dataset or a subset of it).
 A multivariate model must link dispersion parameters and therefore forces an incorrect joint dispersion structure, which can cause non-convergence, parameter inflation, and unstable covariance estimates.

 **4. The phylogenetic signal may differ between neoplasia and malignancy**
-Neoplasia may track general life-history traits, while malignancy may reflect deeper adaptations such as cancer resistance mechanisms.
+Neoplasia may track general life-history traits, while malignancy may reflect deeper adaptations such as cancer resistance mechanisms (e.g., in elephants).
 A shared phylogenetic random effect misrepresents these differences.

 **5. Multivariate zero-inflation is biologically incorrect**
 Zero inflation is not shared.
 A species can have many benign tumors and zero malignancies.
 Forcing a joint zero-inflation process assumes identical structural-zero mechanisms, which is false.